 Sailing, windsurfing and motor boats are all welcome in Lorraine.
 With 700 kms of navigable waterways, including the Marne-Rhine Canal and the Moselle, enthusiasts come from all over the world to enjoy cruising from lock to lock.

 Nancy is famed for a UNESCO World Heritage site: the Place Stanislas, built by an exiled Polish Duke in the mid 18th century.
 By night, the Place is beautifully illuminated.
-It is a wonderful place to stroll after a delicious French meal.
 In October, Nancy hosts a Jazz Festival, with inexpensive tickets and much street fare.
 The old town area is lovely for strolling, featuring many Art Nouveau buildings, galleries and wine bars.